eldoy/waveorb-site/app/pages/doc/pages.md

 // Delete cookie
 $.req.cookie('name', '', -1)

-// just remove the $.req in front when Haka in the browser cookie('name', 'hello')
+// just remove the $.req in front using Haka in the browser cookie('name', 'hello')
 ```